-• Explanation of the change: Former requirement 4.10.1.4.
+- Explanation of the change: Former requirement 4.10.1.4.
 The language was modified for accuracy.
-All observations and services performed on all pestmonitoring devices need to be documented.
-Documentation by exception (only when a finding is identified) is not adequate.

-• Guidance on evaluation of criteria: No additional guidance is required.
+All observations and services performed on all pestmonitoring devices need to be documented (not documenting by exception, only when a finding is identified). - Guidance on evaluation of criteria: No additional guidance is required.

-4.10.1.5 Critical-Services for monitoring devices are documented with recording mechanisms, such as punch cards, bar codes, or ledgers, and may be maintained in hard copy or electronic format.
+4.10.1.5 Critical - Services for monitoring devices are documented with recording mechanisms, such as punch cards, bar codes, or ledgers, and may be maintained in hard copy or electronic format.